weirlive/docker/docker-notes.md

      version: '3.1'  # if no version is specified then v1 is assumed.
 Recommend v2 minimum

-     services:  # containers. same as docker run
+     SERVICEs:  # containers. same as docker run
-       servicename: # a friendly name. this is also DNS name inside network
+       SERVICEname: # a friendly name. this is also DNS name inside network
      image: # Optional if you use build:
      command: # Optional, replace the default CMD specified by the image
      environment: # Optional, same as -e in docker run
      volumes: # Optional, same as -v in docker run
-       servicename2:
+       SERVICEname2:

      volumes: # Optional, same as docker volume create